 - Network Filter — You can turn off the entire network filter here.
 This can be helpful if something does not work as expected and you want to know whether one of your Little Snitch rules is the cause.
 In demo mode, without a valid license, Little Snitch deactivates the filter every three hours and you need to manually turn it on again.
-This option can also be changed in the status menu.
+It can also be turned on via the status menu.

 - Show status in menu bar — Choose whether the status menu shall be displayed.